Multiracialism

-Multiracialism is a conceptual framework used to theorize and interpret identity formation in global multiracial populations.
-Multiracialism explores the tendency for multiracial individuals to identify with a third category of 'mixed-ness' as opposed to being a fully accepted member of multiple, or any, racial group(s).
-As an analytical tool, multiracialism strives to emphasize that societies are increasingly composed of multiracial individuals, warranting a broader recognition of those who do not fit into a society's clear-cut notions of race.
+Multiracialism is a conceptual framework for theorizing and interpreting identity formation in global multiracial populations.
+Multiracialism explores the tendency for multiracial individuals to identify with a third category of 'mixed' instead of being a fully accepted member of multiple, or any, racial group(s).
+As an analytical tool, multiracialism emphasizes that societies are increasingly composed of multiracial individuals, warranting a broader recognition of those who do not fit into a society's clear-cut notions of race.
 Additionally, multiracialism also focuses on what identity formation means in the context of oppressive histories and cultural erasure.

-Multiracial identities have manifested themselves in many different ways across cultural identities, historical moments, and social norms.
-The meaning of what it is to be multiracial changes depending on what society is in question.
+Multiracial identities have manifested across cultural identities, historical moments, and social norms.
+What it means to be multiracial changes depending on the society in question.
 As a result, multiracialism is often used to critique the continuation of race as a means of social categorization, especially given that race is a social and political construct that has served systems of oppression and systematically overlooked large populations that fall between its limited categorizations.

 Conceptual history

 As argued by King et al. in Global Mixed Race, racial mixing and multiracial identities have existed for centuries.
 The emergence of multiracial identities in the United States is often attributed to the repeal of anti-miscegenation laws and the subsequent legalization of interracial marriages.
 However, this has been disproven by documented histories of miscegenation in the United States beginning in the 17th and 18th centuries.
 Furthermore, anti-miscegenation laws weren't established globally, problematizing the scope of this argument's relevance transnationally.
-Instead, the emergence and growth of multiracial populations can be more accurately attributed to global and transnational phenomenon such as changes in trade patterns and migration flows as a result of historical events, colonization, and or globalization.
+Instead, the emergence and growth of multiracial populations can be more accurately attributed to global and transnational phenomena such as changes in trade patterns and migration flows due to historical events, colonization, and globalization.

 Additionally, the application of multiracialism, as well as the size of a nation's multiracial population, will be unique across societies.
-This can be attributed to the function of race as a social and political construct, one which was developed in order to more easily distribute resources and determine status within societies.
-The nature of race as a construct leads to racial ideals adopting additional or contrary meaning across different societies.
-Furthermore, the meaning societies associate with different racial groups evolves over time.
-Increased opportunities for interracial relationships and interaction are often attributed to what scholars Small and King-O’Riain would call tenants of globalization, which provide opportunities for racial learning and a less hegemonic understanding of unfamiliar racial groups.
-Small and King-O’Riain contend that globalization has opened new avenues for increasing hybridity and social acceptance of multiracial identities while recognizing that the nature of race as a construct means that these global conversations on racial ideals will ultimately manifest themselves differently across local contexts.
+This can be attributed to the function of race as a social and political construct, which was developed to distribute resources and determine status within societies more easily.
+The nature of race as a construct leads to racial ideals adopting additional or contrary meanings across different societies.
+Furthermore, the meaning societies associate with other racial groups evolves over time.
+Increased opportunities for interracial relationships and interaction are often attributed to what scholars Small and King-O’Riain call tenets of globalization, providing opportunities for racial learning and a less hegemonic understanding of unfamiliar racial groups.
+Small and King-O’Riain contend that globalization has opened new avenues for increasing hybridity and social acceptance of multiracial identities while recognizing that the nature of race as a construct means that these global conversations on racial ideals will manifest differently across local contexts.